 If you're familiar with lists and maps, you know that they can be modified.
 You can add or remove items or reassign them to different variables.
 But tuples?
 Well, you can't do any of that.

 The reason is simple: tuples are immutable, meaning you cannot change their contents after they are created.
-The length of tuples is also fixed.
+The length of the tuples is also fixed.
 They remain the same length throughout the lifecycle of the program.

 Mutable List vs. Immutable Tuples

 We have heard already that tuples are immutable while lists are mutable.
 It simply means that you can change the existing values in a list.
-But you cannot change the same value if it is stored in the tuple.
+But you cannot change the same value if stored in the tuple.

-Let’s take an example to understand the immutability of tuples
+Let’s take an example to understand the immutability of tuples.

 Create a new list list_num and initialize it with 5 values.